anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: In order to win, you must expect to win.
+Quote: The sum of wisdom is that time is never lost that is devoted to work.

-By: Richard Bach
+By: Ralph Waldo Emerson